nathandietz/ExportDocAsJPEG/Illustractor_Action_Breakdown.md

 ##### Unicode Strings & Hex Strings
 Illustrator actions convert most unicode strings to hex strings.
-You can use onlinehextools.com/convert-hex-to-string (or something similar) to convert from hex<=>string.
+You can use [onlinehextools.com/convert-hex-to-string](https://onlinehextools.com/convert-hex-to-string) (or something similar) to convert from `string <=> hex`.

 ```
 /version 3